logo area

 tagsLow cost islandwide delivery tagsIn Stock tagsKapruka also ships this item to United States

-• Includes 3 Cutters: Make comets, stars, and moons.
+• Includes 3 sky-themed cutters for making comets, stars, and moon shapes

 Package Dimension: 25 x 20 x 10 cm